 Wisewater’s debut EP, The Demonstration, was released in November 2014 and reached #13 on the iTunes singer-songwriter charts.
 Hailed as “strong and memorable” by The Nashville Scene, the EP’s five original songs highlight O’Connor and Lee’s tight harmonies as well as catchy, accessible melodies, thoughtful lyrics, and a wide range of acoustic textures.

-O’Connor and Lee have recently teamed up with Mark and Maggie O’Connor to form the O’Connor Family Band, which is set to record its first full-length album in spring 2016.
-The Family Band also features Joe Smart on guitar/vocals and Geoff Saunders on bass, banjo, and vocals.
+O’Connor and Lee have recently teamed up with Mark and Maggie O’Connor, national flatpick champion Joe Smart, and bassist Geoff Saunders to form the O’Connor Family Band, which is releasing its first full-length album in summer 2016 on Rounder Records via the Concord Music Group.